-The fourth Thursday of November — a.k.a.
-American Thanksgiving — is nearly here.
-While many of us roasted our turkeys and indulged in all the seasonal favourites last month, I say there’s always room for more pie.
-If you’re celebrating with friends or family — or simply craving another creamy, spiced slice of fall’s most-celebrated flavour, here are a few simple things you can do to make your best pumpkin pie to date.
+Thanksgiving is nearly here, and if you’re celebrating—or simply craving another creamy, spiced slice of fall’s most-celebrated flavour—here are a few simple things you can do to make your best pumpkin pie to date.

 Make your pie pastry the easy way

-It’s a simple butter-based version, with a machine hack: rather than mixing it by hand, it’s blitzed together in the food processor.
+It’s a simple butter-based version, with a machine shortcut: rather than mixing it by hand, it’s blitzed together in the food processor.
 That single change helps the at-home baker achieve consistent results (say goodbye to crumbly, dry dough or over-hydrated, chewy pastry).
-It rolls out like a dream, and is so easy to handle — beautifully finished edges are nearly effortless.
+It rolls out like a dream, and it’s easy to handle—beautifully finished edges are nearly effortless.

 Trim the edges a little less